Srividyare/WalmartTicketService/README.md

 ###### Assumptions:

 1. User may hold multiple seats, but in a single request.
 If a user tries to hold seats again, he will be prompted to reserve the seats he currently holds, or wait until they expire.
-This is made to restrict any user from holding all seats in multiple request (if a maximum number of seats than can be held by a particular user comes in future).
+This is made to restrict any user from holding all seats in multiple request (so that we can support the maximun seats held by a single user usecase in future iterations if needed).
 2. No disk based data-structure, or database is used so all seats hold requests and reservations are valid only in the current run of the application.